inercia/terraform-provider-kubeadm/README.md

 1.  `go get -u github.com/inercia/terraform-kubeadm`

-2. Switch the terraform project back to the stable version, otherwise you will get a `Incompatible API version with plugin.
-Plugin version: 1, Ours: 2` error at runtime:
+2. Make sure your Terraform binary has been built with some stable version, otherwise you will get a `Incompatible API version with plugin.
+Plugin version: 1, Ours: 2` error at runtime.
+If you built it from sources:
     ```
     cd $GOPATH/src/github.com/hashicorp/terraform
-    git checkout v0.6.16
+    git checkout v0.8.0
     cd $GOPATH/src/github.com/inercia/terraform-kubeadm
     ```
-3.  .. or alternatively install [govend](https://github.com/govend/govend) and:
-    1. Run `govend`, which will scan dependencies and download them into vendor
-    2. problematic dependencies, like terraform, will be automatically in the right version thanks to the `vendor.yml` file.
-4. Run `go install` to build the binary.
-You will now find the binary at `$GOPATH/bin/terraform-provider-libvirt`.
+3. Run `make` to build the binaries.
+You will now find the binary at `$GOPATH/bin/terraform-{provider,provisioner}-kubeadm`.

 ### `terraformrc` file